adrillon/icalsync/README.md

  - `davurl`: public URL of your CalDAV server - %u and %c are replace by the username and calendar name respectively
  - `lang`: UI language (check the `lang` folder for available languages)
  - `sleep_time`: how long should the updater wait between each calendar update (in seconds)
+ - `auth`: authentication method

+### Authentication methods

+ - `none`: no authentication is required, users creation is available to everyone
+ - `http`: basic HTTP authentication (requires a properly configured `.htaccess` file for Apache)

+The HTTP method allows authentication against any method supported by Apache (LDAP,...).
+You can use this to have the same authentication support as your CalDAV server.

 ## Auto-update